Argo-Digital-LTD/staffscanner/src/terms-of-business.md

 after termination of this agreement, disclose to any person any confidential information concerning the business, affairs, customers, clients, or suppliers of Staffscanner, except as permitted by Clause 11.2.

-**11.2** The Client may disclose StaffScanner confidential information:
+**11.2** The Client may disclose Staffscanner confidential information:

 **(a)** to its employees, officers, representatives, or advisers who need to know such information for the purposes of carrying out its obligations under this agreement.
 The Client shall ensure that its employees,